devOpifex/styler/README.md

 You don't have to use the shorthands, e.g.: `d-f` and `display-flex` are both correct.
+They simply translate to something else in the generated CSS.

 - `b`: `border`
 - `c`: `color`